azimuth-cloud/azimuth/docs/architecture.md

 verify an incoming request for the service, Azimuth will receive the project ID as the `X-Auth-Tenancy-Id` header and will verify that the authenticated user belongs to the specified project before allowing the request to proceed.

+The flow when an unauthenticated user tries to access an authenticated Zenith service is:

+  1. Unauthenticated user attempts to access a Zenith service (no cookie set).
+  1. The Zenith proxy calls out to Azimuth to verify the request.
+  1. Azimuth responds that the user is unauthenticated.
+  1. The Zenith proxy redirects the user to the Azimuth sign-in page.
+  1. Azimuth negotiates with Keystone to obtain an OpenStack token for the user.
+  1. Azimuth places the token into a cookie for the base/parent domain.
+  1. Azimuth redirects the user back to the Zenith service (this time with a cookie set).
+  1. The Zenith proxy calls out to Azimuth to verify the request.
+  1. Azimuth reads the token from the cookie and checks that it is still valid.
+  1. If the service specified `auth_params.tenancy-id`, Azimuth checks that the user belongs to the specified project.
+  1. Azimuth responds to the Zenith proxy that the request can proceed.
+  1. The request is forwarded to the proxied service down the Zenith tunnel.

 ### Web console support